stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Web Clients

 The standard library for Go includes HTTP server and client software.
-These support both HTTP 1.1 and HTTP/2.
+These support both the HTTP 1.1 and HTTP/2 protocols.
 Use [resty](https://godoc.org/github.com/go-resty/resty) if you would like a more convenient API for REST client software.

-[Colly](http://go-colly.org/) provides a framework for Web scraping.
+The [goquery](https://github.com/puerkitobio/goquery) library provides an implemtation of the jQuery API for HTML parsing.
+[Colly](http://go-colly.org/) is a complete framework for Web scraping.

 # Accessing Databases